Hitstar53/Code-Red/README.md

 # Map of the Website
 - Login Page  ->  password in inspect
 - floating button  ->  random spot button activates
-- Map Level  -> coordinates given, open map and type shape/object
+- Meeting Level  -> coordinates to be deciphered and time to be changed in order to proceed
-- Night level ->  we see sun! time change we see part of mumbai light up!
+- Crossword level -> find words & password is first letters arranged in order
+- Fix-Code Level -> fix the code get text code editor API
+- ......
+- final level -> bomb diffusion

 # Website Template
 - Oculus Gradient